richardjpurcell/awsrt/README.md

 - how delay, noise, and loss affect belief quality differently,
 - and how higher-level regime logic can respond when sensing remains active but belief improvement begins to stall.

 This repository contains the frozen **AWSRT v0.1** research software state associated with the thesis-results version of the platform.
-Future development proceeds from later versions (for example, `v0.2-dev`), but this repository state documents the software basis of the v0.1 research release.
+Future development proceeds from later versions (for example, `v0.2-dev`), but this repository state documents the software basis of the v0.1 research release and provides a stable public reference point for ongoing development.

 ## Core capabilities